IsabelMeraner/vernacular-names-extraction/README.md

 # vernacular-names-extraction
-Code and resources for automatic extraction of vernacular name-related information in triple structure from botanical works such as Bosshard (1978).
+Code and resources for automatic extraction of vernacular name-related information in triple structure from botanical works, i.e. Bosshard (1978).

 #### resources: